 Winner of the 2009 Thetis Blacker Scholarship from the Temenos Academy, Jane Dwight took her love of Chinese art in a new direction.
 She flew to Indonesia in October 2010 to do some research into the links between Chinese batik motifs and those found in Java and Bali.

-Jane has taught in Cape Town University’s very exciting Summer School.
-The classes have been in painting South African birds in the Chinese style, using Xuan paper and Oriental brushes; inks and colours.
+Jane taught in Cape Town University’s very exciting Summer School.
+The classes were in painting South African birds in the Chinese style, using Xuan paper and Oriental brushes; inks and colours.

 Recently Jane won the Sussex Bonsai Group‘s Novice Cup.
 Demonstrations of Oriental painting techniques, to make hanging scroll decorations, are often requested by Bonsai Clubs.
 Scrolls are used to augment the display of Bonsai trees, a botanical art form that is becoming increasingly popular in Britain.